Hexagram 63既濟After Completion

 60-second read

-After Completion is the only hexagram in the I Ching where every line sits in its correct position — yang in the odd places, yin in the even places, the entire structure perfectly aligned.
+After Completion is the only hexagram in the I Ching where every line sits in its correct place — yang in the odd positions, yin in the even ones, the whole structure aligned.
 The text refuses to celebrate this.
 It opens with success in small matters and closes with disorder.
-The hexagram is naming the moment after a hard-won success, when the configuration that made the win possible has just locked into place.
+What it names is the moment just after a hard-won win, when the arrangement that made the win possible has locked into place and, in the same breath, begun to decay.
 The discipline is not to coast.
-The discipline is to read the structure for the first failure points and to reinforce them while reinforcement is still cheap.
-Pair-companion to Hexagram 64 — Before Completion — which closes the book by being the inverse, nothing in its correct position but pregnant with new possibility.
+It is to read the structure for where it will break first and to reinforce those points while reinforcement is still cheap.
+Its pair-companion is Hexagram 64, Before Completion, which closes the book as the exact inverse — nothing yet in place, but everything still possible.

 The hexagram